jastice/proptests/props.md

 * co-primeness of reduced input

-### A weirdly behaved object with side effecty method
+### A weirdly behaved object with side-effecty method

 See the object  `WeirdlyBehavedObject`
 Side effects in general are harder to test, but we can still check some assumptions.